microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

   - Open Anaconda Prompt or your favourite terminal and verify Python and Conda installations using `python --version` and `conda --version`
   - Create a project environment using Conda - `conda create --name <env_name>`
   - Activate Conda environment - `conda activate <env_name>`
-  - Install the required libraries listed in the `requirements.txt` file via `pip install -r requirements.txt`
+  - Install required libraries and packages, provided in the form of a `requirements.txt` file in the `Resources/Notebooks` section of the zip folder.
+We recommend using pip or Conda in a virtual environment to do so.
+For example, you can run `pip install -r requirements.txt`
   - Open the project in VS Code using `code .`
   - If you are using Visual Studio Code, make sure you change your Python interpreter (CTRL+SHIFT+P) to select the project/virtual environment that you just created.